SkyllaTech/SpaceCommander/CONFIGURATION.md

 ### type: \<slave-type\>
 > Required
+> Format: string

 Currently available options:
- - `arduino-arm` : For ARM based Arduino slave devices.
- - `arduino-avr` : For AVR based Arduino slave devices.
+ - `arduino` : For Arduino slave devices.
- - `python` : For Python3 based slave devices.
+ - `python3` : For Python3 based slave devices.

 ### timeout: \<slave-timeout\>
 > Required
+> Format: integer

 Connection timeout for slave in milliseconds.
 If the slave device expects to be receiving data but does not for the length of the timeout, it quits attempting to read from the connection and raises an error.

 ## commands:
 > Required

 Commands which are to be generated.
 There must be at least one command.